Proprietary Software is an Unsafe Building Material

 Now that's changing

 Most technology leadership today recognizes that proprietary software is not safer than open source software.
-Basic metrics around the number of disclosed vulnerabilities and “time to patch availability” seem to give an edge to open source software at least being patched faster.
-Not only that but you have the option to inspect the code yourself, and patch it yourself - options that are simply not available with commercial, closed software.
+Basic metrics around the number of disclosed vulnerabilities and "time to patch availability" seem to give an edge to open source software.
+Not only that, but you have the option to inspect the code yourself, and patch it yourself - options that are simply not available with commercial, closed software.
 This causes a re-evaluation of the relationship of proprietary, commercial software to operating a safe and secure business.

 The recent Volkswagen scandal brings to light the broader question of how vulnerable we are to software that is beyond oversight.
 Today when we have software running critical systems like medical devices, transportation systems, elevators, and cars we are realizing this code must be open to inspection.
 This does not mean the code must be open source - only that the code must be available for inspection and oversight.

 For example, the Food and Drug Administration (FDA) is responsible for evaluating the risks of new devices and monitoring the safety and efficacy of those currently on market.
 The software on these devices performs life-sustaining functions such as cardiac pacing and defibrillation, drug delivery, and insulin administration.